opengeospatial/teamengine-docker/README.md

-# Running OGC TEAM Engine with ETS for WFS 2.0 on Docker
+# Running OGC TEAM Engine with selected executable test suites on Docker

-This module provides a Dockerfile for building a Docker image with OGC TEAM Engine and selected  executable test suite pre-installed.
+This project provides Dockerfiles for building Docker images with OGC TEAM Engine and selected executable test suites pre-installed.

-## Profiles
+## Modules
-Currently the following profiles are available, they differ in the available executable test suite:
+Currently the following modules are available.
+They differ in the available executable test suite(s).
+ * teamengine-ets-all - Includes TEAM Engine and all executable test suites listed below.
+ * teamengine-ets-cat30 - Includes TEAM Engine and the executable test suite for CAT 3.0.
+ * teamengine-ets-csw202 - Includes TEAM Engine and the executable test suite for CSW 2.0.2.
+ * teamengine-ets-gml32 - Includes TEAM Engine and the executable test suite for GML 3.2.
+ * teamengine-ets-gpkg10 - Includes TEAM Engine and the executable test suite for GeoPackage 1.0.
+ * teamengine-ets-gpkg12 - Includes TEAM Engine and the executable test suite for GeoPackage 1.2.
+ * teamengine-ets-kml2 - Includes TEAM Engine and the executable test suite for KML 2.
+ * teamengine-ets-kml22 - Includes TEAM Engine and the executable test suite for KML 2.2.
+ * teamengine-ets-owc10 - Includes TEAM Engine and the executable test suite for OWC 1.0.
+ * teamengine-ets-sensorml10 - Includes TEAM Engine and the executable test suite for Sensor Model Language 1.0.
+ * teamengine-ets-sensorml20 - Includes TEAM Engine and the executable test suite for Sensor Model Language 2.0.
+ * teamengine-ets-sfs11 - Includes TEAM Engine and the executable test suite for SFS 1.1.
+ * teamengine-ets-sfs12 - Includes TEAM Engine and the executable test suite for SFS 1.2.
+ * teamengine-ets-sos10 - Includes TEAM Engine and the executable test suite for SOS 1.0.
+ * teamengine-ets-sos20 - Includes TEAM Engine and the executable test suite for SOS 2.0.
+ * teamengine-ets-sps10 - Includes TEAM Engine and the executable test suite for SPS 1.0.
+ * teamengine-ets-sps20 - Includes TEAM Engine and the executable test suite for SPS 2.0.
+ * teamengine-ets-sta10 - Includes TEAM Engine and the executable test suite for STA 1.0.
+ * teamengine-ets-wcs10 - Includes TEAM Engine and the executable test suite for WCS 1.0.
+ * teamengine-ets-wcs11 - Includes TEAM Engine and the executable test suite for WCS 1.1.
+ * teamengine-ets-wcs20 - Includes TEAM Engine and the executable test suite for WCS 2.0.
+ * teamengine-ets-wfs10 - Includes TEAM Engine and the executable test suite for WFS 1.0.
+ * teamengine-ets-wfs11 - Includes TEAM Engine and the executable test suite for WFS 1.0.
+ * teamengine-ets-wfs20 - Includes TEAM Engine and the executable test suite for WFS 2.0.
+ * teamengine-ets-wms11 - Includes TEAM Engine and the executable test suite for WMS 1.1.
- * ets-all (includes the executable testsuites for WMS 1.3, WFS 2.0 and WCS 1.1; default)
+ * teamengine-ets-wms13 - Includes TEAM Engine and the executable test suite for WMS 1.3.
- * ets-wms13 (includes the executable testsuite for WMS 1.3)
+ * teamengine-ets-wms-client13 - Includes TEAM Engine and the executable test suite for WMS Client 1.3.
- * ets-wfs20 (includes the executable testsuite for WFS 2.0)
+ * teamengine-ets-wmts10 - Includes TEAM Engine and the executable test suite for WMTS 1.0.
- * ets-wcs11 (includes the executable testsuite for WCS 1.1)
+ * teamengine-ets-wps10 - Includes TEAM Engine and the executable test suite for WPS 1.0.

 ## Prerequisites